How to Gain Muscle By Increasing Natural Testosterone Production

-Different types of exercise have different effects on our endocrine system, and they also impact the rate at which our bodies are able to churn out T.
+Different types of exercise have different effects on our endocrine system, and they also impact the rate at which our bodies are able to churn out testosterone.

-What you'll find in this article are actionable sections exploring the research behind various types of training — building your chest, shoulders, arms, legs and back — and how they affect T levels and production.
-We also go into detail about building muscle and what movements are the best for each body part (according to research, that is).
+What you'll find in this article are actionable sections exploring the research behind various types of training — building muscle for your chest, shoulders, arms, legs and back — and how they affect testosterone levels and production.
+We also go into detail about building muscle in general and what movements are the best for each body part (according to research, that is).